-The Company continued to experience various interest rate increases on its debt in fiscal year 2019 due to market interest rate changes.
-The interest on LIBOR floating rate notes increased throughout the year.
+The Company continued to experience various interest rate decreases on its debt in fiscal year 2020 due to market interest rate changes.
+The interest on LIBOR floating rate notes decreased throughout the year.
 Five of the Company's floating rate notes are priced at three month LIBOR plus a spread from 0.85% to 1.05% and two of the LIBOR floating rate notes are priced at one month LIBOR plus a spread of either 0.55% or 0.83%.
-The average one-month LIBOR rate increased 0.80% to 2.35% and the average three-month LIBOR rate increased 0.78% to 2.54% in fiscal year 2019.
+The average one-month LIBOR rate decreased 0.90% to 1.45% and the average three-month LIBOR rate decreased 0.97% to 1.57% in fiscal year 2020.
+Total bond related expenses decreased \$12.2 million to \$28.7 million in fiscal year 2019 from \$35.5 million in fiscal year 2018.
+The fiscal year 2019 increase in bond interest expense is primarily due to an increase in interest rates.
+The negative effect of the increase in interest rates was partially offset by a \$236.3 million (18%) decrease in bond outstanding debt of the Company.
 Total bond related expenses increased \$4.6 million to \$40.9 million in fiscal year 2019.
-Comparatively, interest expense increased \$6.1 million in fiscal year 2018 from \$29.4 million in fiscal year 2017.
-The fiscal year 2018 increase in bond interest expense is primarily due to an increase in interest rates.
-The negative effect of the increase in interest rates was partially offset by a \$274.0 million (17%) decrease in bond outstanding debt of the Company.
-Total bond related expenses increased \$5.8 million to \$36.3 million in fiscal year 2018.

-Total student loan-related expenses decreased \$0.4 million to \$9.2 million in fiscal year 2019 from \$9.6 million in fiscal year 2018.
+Total student loan-related expenses decreased \$1.7 million to \$7.5 million in fiscal year 2020 from \$9.2 million in fiscal year 2019.
+The decrease was due to a \$0.5 million decrease in consolidation rebate fees to \$7.0 million in fiscal year 2020.
+The decrease in consolidation rebate fees was due to a \$43.6 million decline in the Company's outstanding consolidation student loan principal during fiscal year 2020.
+There was a decrease in provision expense for loan losses to \$0.4 million in fiscal year 2020 primarily due to the FFELP loan loss reserve decreases.
+In comparison, total student loan-related expenses decreased \$0.4 million to \$9.2 million in fiscal year 2019 from \$9.6 million in fiscal year 2018.
 The decrease was due to a \$1.0 million decrease in consolidation rebate fees to \$7.6 million in fiscal year 2019.
-The decrease in consolidation student loan principal during fiscal year 2019.
-This decrease was partially offset by an increase in provision for loan losses to \$1.6 million in fiscal year 2019 primarily due to the MOFELP and FFELP loan loss increases.
-In comparison, total student loan-related expenses increased \$0.3 million to \$9.6 million in fiscal year 2018 from \$9.3 million in fiscal year 2017.
-The increase was due to a \$1.3 million increase in provision for loan losses in fiscal year 2018.
-This increase was partially offset by a decrease in consolidation rebate fees to \$8.5 million.
-The decrease in consolidation rebate fees was due to a \$100.1 million decline in the Company's outstanding consolidation student loan principal during fiscal year 2018.
+The decrease in consolidation rebate fees was due to an